Soumyabrata/Soumyabrata.github.io/video.md

 Video has become the dominant form of digital content, yet analyzing it remains computationally expensive.
 Traditional deep learning models for video recognition demand vast resources, making them impractical for large-scale deployment or use on lightweight devices.

 <br />
 Our research addresses this challenge by developing methods that combine efficiency with semantic richness.
-We leverage motion information that is already embedded in compressed video streams and pair it with the power of large pre-trained vision–language models.
+We leverage motion information that is already embedded in compressed video streams and pair it with the power of large pre-trained vision-language models.
 This integration enables video understanding systems that are both computationally efficient and capable of robust generalization to unseen categories and tasks.

 <br />
 The long-term goal is to build scalable, real-time video analytics systems that preserve accuracy while drastically lowering the computational and data requirements.
-This has direct impact on applications such as intelligent surveillance, multimedia retrieval, human–computer interaction, and edge AI.
+This has direct impact on applications such as intelligent surveillance, multimedia retrieval, human-computer interaction, and edge AI.

 ## Results